 To the extent material, the likely consequences of material recent developments may also be disclosed in the "summary box" or the MD&A section of the disclosure.
-For example, it is customary to discuss a material recent or pending and probable acquisition in the MD&A, whether or not audited financial statements of the acquired or to-be-acquired business are required to be presented.
-This practice will often result in a discussion of the impact of the pending or recently completed transaction on margins, debt levels, etc., in a section of the MD&A labeled "Overview," "Impact of the Acquisition," or a similar title.
+For example, it is customary to discuss a material recent or pending and probable acquisition, whether or not audited financial statements of the acquired or to-be-acquired business are required to be presented.
+This practice will often result in a "Recent Developments" paragraph in the summary and a discussion of the impact of the pending or recently completed transaction on margins, debt levels, etc., in a section of the MD&A labeled "Overview," "Impact of the Acquisition," or a similar title.
 The textual disclosure may also include a discussion of any special charges or anticipated synergies expected to result from the acquisition or other pending event.